harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 My thread at PM contains a lot of knowledge about many things beyond just peptides including insulin.

-So lets start first with the myth that GH &amp; Insulin can not be used together.
+So lets start first with the myth that GH & Insulin can not be used together.
 Do people even understand that the GH ligand is only half of the equation?
 GH needs a receptor to bind to.
 Do they know how to increase GH-receptors?
 How about increasing GH receptor expression.

 Since I just now decided to toot my own horn ...toot toot... let me also say the same applies to testosterone.
 There is a simple way to increase androgen receptors expression.
 No I'm not going into that...
 I just marvel at the guys who are gurus that don't understand these simple things...

-First a response from Dr. Crisler who addressed this doctor myth about separating insulin &amp; GH.
+First a response from Dr. Crisler who addressed this doctor myth about separating insulin & GH.
 He was responding to my post on how insulin effects GH-receptor expression.

 Here is Dr. Crisler's response to my post which I will summarize afterwords: